borisyurkevich/borisy.net/_posts/2019-04-21-user-defaults.md

 external-url: http://dscoder.com/defaults.html
 ---

-My favourite `UserDefaults`[^2] use-case is preserving user state, one of essential items on the list of every *good* Mac or iOS application.
+My favourite `UserDefaults`[^2] use-case is preserving User Interface states, one of essential items on the list of every *good* Mac or iOS application.

 `UserDefaults` is one of most powerful examples why I love writing programms for Apple hardware.
 It is easy to get started, performant, and got even simpler[^3] over time.
 Just two-three lines of code and you wrote something to permanent storage.
 Which you can read at any time, so efficient, adding your own caching code would even hurt performance[^1].